osmbe/website/content/posts/2017-04-21-post-survey.en.md

 One of the benefits of having the dogs with me, is that I was never stopped and questioned about my activities, unlike some other mappers.

-{{< figure src="https://photos.smugmug.com/Our-Dogs/Fun-2017/Vanalles/i-bZz8R54/0/L/20170407_192229-L.jpg" title="Our Dogs, the one in the middle is still an apprentice, the two on the outside already accompany me for 6 years of surveying." >}}{{< mdl-disable "<!-- markdownlint-disable MD034 -->" >}}
+{{< figure src="https://photos.smugmug.com/Our-Dogs/Fun-2017/Vanalles/i-bZz8R54/0/L/20170407_192229-L.jpg" title="Our Dogs, the one in the middle is still an apprentice, the two on the outside already accompany me for 6 years of surveying." >}}

 ## Equipment